Laura Brown (fashion journalist): Career

 Of her time at Harper's Bazaar, Brown credits editor-in-chief Glenda Bailey as a mentor.

-Brown took over the running of InStyle from previous editor-in-chief Ariel Foxman, who had been at the helm of the magazine for eight years.
+In August 2016, Brown took over the running of now-defunct 'InStyle' magazine from previous editor-in-chief Ariel Foxman, who had been at the helm of the magazine for eight years.

 For her first cover of InStyle, Brown used the model Emily Ratajkowski, who first came to prominence in 2013 in the video clip for Robin Thicke's song "Blurred Lines".
 In September 2017, InStyle featured its first man on the cover, comedian and late-night TV host Stephen Colbert.
 Brown interviewed Colbert herself for the special cover, which went to 100,000 subscribers.
 The newsstand issue featured the more conventional cover choice of Selena Gomez and these covers, Brown's first September issue, were named 'Best September Issue' by the Daily Front Row at its fifth annual Fashion Media Awards held on 8 September 2017.

 The March 2018 cover of InStyle featured Oprah Winfrey who was interviewed by Brown.

-Brown hosts a bi-weekly video series called "Dirty Laundry" in partnership with Time Inc.'s "PeopleTV" network.
-Brown interviews celebrities in a laundromat and each video reveals personal stories behind her most beloved outfits and accessories.
-The series premiered 25 May 2017 with actress Priyanka Chopra.

-In 2016, she was one of the guest judges in the final of Miss USA 2016 at the T-Mobile Arena in Las Vegas.
-She was a featured judge alongside Iman and Isaac Mizrahi on Bravo's The Fashion Show and appears regularly on programs including Good Morning America, Today, and CNN's American Morning.

 In 2016, Brown collaborated with Australian handbag label Mon Purse to design a capsule collection.
 The three styles included in the range are "The Boss Lady" tote bag, "The Girl on the Go" bucket bag and "The Minx" evening sack.
 The collaboration was timed to coincide with the brand's launch in the US.
 Brown was introduced to Mon Purse founder Lana Hopkins through a mutual friend when she came back to Australia for a holiday, and after the pair clicked, a collaboration was born.

 On 1 December 2020, Brown debuted the InStyle "Ladies First with Laura Brown" podcast where she talks to trailblazers about their historic "firsts" in the industry.
+She left InStyle in early 2022 when the magazine went digital only.

+Brown became the chair of the Creative Council of (RED), an organization raising funds to combat HIV/AIDS in Africa, in 2023.